Locoduino/ScheduleTable/README.md

 <img src="http://locoduino.org/pic/github/st.png">

-Actions may be set a dates inside the schedule table.
+Actions may be set at dates inside the schedule table.
 Suppose you want to flash a LED every 500 ms, a first action, ON may be set at date 200 and a second one, OFF, may be set at date 250.